hilton/hilton.github.com/presentations/naming-guidelines.md

 _Guideline._ Don’t use the `set` field accessor method name prefix for methods that return a value.

-_Refactoring._ Replace ‘set’ with another verb, or remote it in a fluent API
+_Refactoring._ Replace ‘set’ with another verb, or remove it in a ‘fluent API’ that chains method calls.

 _Example violations._ `setBreadth` creates and returns a new object, or updates and returns `this` (fluent API)